AyushShuklaa11/Festive_Campaign_Analysis/README.md

 The analysis is based on data obtained from AtliQ Mart's internal databases.
 The main datasets used include fact_events, dim_products, dim_stores, and sales_summary.
 These datasets contain information about product sales, store locations, promotional events, and campaign revenues.

 # Project Overview:
-1.Analyzed data from AtliQ Mart's internal databases.
+1. Analyzed data from AtliQ Mart's internal databases.

-2.Performed SQL queries to fulfill five business requests.
+2. Performed SQL queries to fulfill five business requests.

-3.Insights are intended to inform future promotional strategies and resource allocation.
+3. Insights are intended to inform future promotional strategies and resource allocation.

 # Results and Insights
 The analysis revealed several key insights:

 1.High-value products featured in 'BOGOF' promotions.

 2.Distribution of stores across different cities.

 3.Total revenue generated before and after each promotional campaign.

 4.Incremental sold quantity and revenue percentage during the Diwali campaign.

 5.Top 5 products ranked by incremental revenue percentage.

 These insights can help AtliQ Mart make informed decisions for future promotional activities, optimize resource allocation, and improve overall sales performance.

 # Conclusion